StarRocks/starrocks/docs/en/administration/BE_configuration.md

 - **Default:** 1048576
 - **Unit**: Bytes
 - **Description:** The reader's remote I/O buffer size for cloud-native table compaction in a shared-data cluster.
-The default value is 1MB.
-You can increase this value to accelerate compaction process.
+The default value is 1 MB.
+You can increase this value to accelerate the compaction process.
 - **Introduced in:** v3.2.3

 #### create_tablet_worker_count